 “In verses 7–13 the apostle has delineated for us some phase of his experience.
 Since his experience as thus portrayed arose from his own sinfulness and from the operations and effects of the law of God as it was registered in his consciousness, he is aware that his experience cannot be unique.
 Other men are likewise sinful and the law of God must evoke and occasion similar experiences in the hearts of others.
 He is writing thus as representative of what must occur in the experience of others.
 And his main interest is, without doubt, not to put on record a chapter in human biography but to set forth the relations of the law of God to our sin and, particularly, while, on the one hand, demonstrating the impotency of the law to deliver from sin, yet, on the other, vindicating the law from any aspersion as the author of sin.”

 This ’regenerate man view,’ or some close variation of it, is espoused by the likes of Augustine of Hippo, the Latin Fathers and most pastor-theologians of the Western tradition, Aquinas, Luther, Calvin, John Owen, Charles Hodge, John Murray, John Stott, C.E.B.
-Cranfield, Leon Morris, John MacArthur, John Piper, and the vast majority of Calvinists today.
+Cranfield, Leon Morris, popular preachers John MacArthur and John Piper (among many others), and the vast majority of Calvinists today.
 Because of its historical association with Augustine and the Protestant and Reformed theological tradition, sometimes this view is referred to variously according to these titles.

 So, which one is it?
 First, I will summarize the most cogent arguments for the ‘unregenerate ἐγὼ position’ and suggest an exegetically informed solution to each one.
 Then, I will summarize several cogent exegetical arguments for the ‘regenerate ἐγὼ’ position in the attempt to make a convincing case for it.
 Finally, I will sketch out some of the practical consequences of my position with some experiential applications that flow from the Augustinian position and are of no small import for the Christian life.